May 18, 2017

-The amended Markets in Financial Instruments Directive (MiFID II) will take effect on 3 January 2018.
-It’s a response to the unanticipated consequences of the original MiFID regime, taking into account developments that have occurred within the trading environment as well as the lessons learned from the financial crisis.
+The new MiFID regime is a response to the unanticipated consequences of the original MiFID legislation, taking into account the developments within the trading environment since MiFID I’s implementation as well as the lessons learnt from the 2008 financial crisis.

 The overarching aim of MiFID II/MiFIR is to “level the playing field in financial markets” by rectifying their inefficiencies, improving their functioning, and ensuring greater transparency and resilience.